MiloCo86/bike-shop-front-end/README.md

 See all of our inventory in one place.
 Sort them by price make or type of bike.

+If you don't want to spring for a new bike you can see our vast Used Bike inventory.

 ## Description
 Back-end repo ⌨️
 https://github.com/MiloCo86/bike-shop-back-end